villeneuve-michael/vimrc/README.md

 *  1.6.0 helper functions / auto command

 # Plugins list
+List of all plugins.
+I need to clean this up a bit, lot's of trial & errors.
+I'm still experimenting on what's useful and what's not!

 | Plugin name        | Description  | Type |
 | ------------- |-------------|:-------------:|
 | [Vundle](https://github.com/VundleVim/Vundle.vim) | Plugin Manager | General |